firecodev/command/README.md

 # Linux/Tools Commands

-This repository is a collection of various Linux and tools commands cheat sheet, and with some parameters example for quick reference.
+This repository is a collection of various Linux and tool commands cheat sheet, and with some parameter examples for quick reference.

 ## Template Platform